Why Should I Use Gantt Charts in Project Management Software?

 - Who is assigned to each task

-Milestones typically appear on a Gantt chart as diamonds or stars, as they each represent a single point in time with no duration.
+Milestones typically appear on a Gantt chart as diamonds or stars, and each represents a single point in time with no duration.

 However, as projects become more complicated or alter course, it’s difficult to maintain this manual method.
 Without project management software, the chart needs to be continuously recreated every time a change is made.